python3statement/pycon-2017/proposal.md

 Release multiple Sdist
 ~~~~~~~~~~~~~~~~~~~~~~

-A little know feature of pip, is that if your sdist name ends in `py-X.y`, then
+One little known feature of pip is that if your sdist name ends in `py-X.y`,
-this sdist will only be installed on Python X.y.
+then this sdist will only be installed on Python X.y.

-Thus you can target only a subset of Python minor version by publishing
+This allows targeting only a subset of Python minor versions by publishing
 multiple sdist.
-So you _can_ even release only every-other release of Python.

-In the other hand, you _have_ to publish N source-dist, including potential
+On the other hand, you _have_ to publish N source-dist for you package.
+And,
-future version of Python.
+this includes potential future version of Python which requires making tough,
+unknowable decisions.
 Is the version of Python post 3.9 be 3.10 or 4 ?

+META: ^^ could someone please explain this better; why not just not release an
+sdist for that version until it is actually released? why is this a problem?

-Also PyPI does not allow you to upload multiple sdist.
-So this one is out
+Also, PyPI does not allow you to upload multiple sdist.
+So this solution won't
-anyway !
+work if you want to be in the cheeseshop anyway!

+META: ^^ Does this apply to both legacy and warehouse?

 Example: (???
 Ask Donald)

 The new way
 ~~~~~~~~~~~

 It's easier now!

-If you use setuptools > 24.2, you can set the `python_requires` metadata in you `setup.py`.
-With the recent changes to PyPI/warehouse and when your users are using PIP 9.0+ it will only install compatible version of your software.
+If you use setuptools > 24.2, you can set the `python_requires` metadata in your `setup.py`.
+Recent changes to PyPI/warehouse returns `python_requires` metadata in response to API calls.
+Pip 9.0+ knows how to make and interpret those API calls.
+This means that if you use setuptools 24.2+ and set `python_requires` metadata, and your users are using pip 9.0+, then it will only install versions of your software that are explicitly compatible with their system, even if your newest release is Python 3 only!

-You don't need to change name, you don't need to jump through hoops.
-It's minimally a single line change to your source.
+This avoids most of the downsides of other solutions: You don't need to change package names.
+You don't need to create a new package.
+You don't need to release wheels only.
+Most importantly, you don't need to abandon your users, and you don't need to jump through hoops to avoid doing so.
+It can be as simple as a single line change to your source.

-Though it won't work for your users not on pip 9.0+, and sometime if they don't have setuptools 24.2.
+There are downsides, but they are of a different type.
+For example, it won't work for your users who haven't upgrade to pip 9.0+.
+Sometime it may not work if they don't have setuptools 24.2+.

+META: ^^ why does it only sometimes not work if they don't have setuptools 24.2, is it if they build from source?
+Or why else would this be a problem?

-There will always be cases where one of the above requirements will not be true on some users' machines, particularly if they do not upgrade their pip.
-But, this is why it is even more important to encourage Python 2 users to upgrade their pip version to 9.0+.
+This is why it is all the more important to encourage Python 2 users (in particular) to upgrade their pip version to 9.0+.

+META: vv This sounds out of tone for everything else.
+We don't need to hand wring, this seems like a general point that we should make before listing things as it doesn't specifically apply to the new solution

 Regardless of the failures it is _critical_ to provide users with the right error messages and _solutions_ to the problems that arise.
 Providing _early_